lukagrbcic/AutoTandemML/README.md

 ## License
-This project is licensed under the XXX License.
-See the LICENSE file for details.
+The licensing of this project is in progress by Berkeley Lab.